emacs-vs/ts-docstr/docs/page/langs/lua.md

 # Lua

-You can customize variable `docstr-lua-style` for the following value.
+You can customize variable `ts-docstr-lua-style` for the following value.

 * `luadoc` - Kepler's specification (default)
 * `doxygen` - doxygen/Javadoc-like style